webprofusion/anvil/docs/README.md

-# Certify.ACME.Anvil
+## Certify.ACME.Anvil

 **The project is a fork of https://github.com/fszlin/certes with packaging updates, feature updates and experimental extensions.**

-This library is mainly used by https://certifytheweb.com and is subject to changes required by that application.
+This library is an ACME client implementation primarily used by https://certifytheweb.com and is subject to changes required by that application.

 ## Account